-Catalans pride themselves on their pure passing game and perfect possession football, but Guardiola's team have a negative side – and it showed against Real Madrid on Wednesday
+They may pride themselves on their pure passing game and perfect possession football, but the Catalans have a negative side – and it showed against Real Madrid on Wednesday

 As the curtain drew back for the third instalment of this epic four-part series, the cast lined up – 11 against 11: the protagonists.
 There was tragedy and comedy; there were heroes and villains; there was drama and even horror.
 But above all, there was plenty of acting.